DeepExtremes/minicube-generation/README.md

 Otherwise, you may execute it by running `generate_cubes.py`.
 This script expects two arguments: The first is either a single minicube configuration geojson file, or a bucket path containing several of these files.
-The second, optional parameter expects an integer value.
-If you use this, generation processes will be started every minutes as indicated by this parameter.
-If omitted, processes are run consecutively.
+The second parameter expects an integer value.
+As many processes as indicated by this parameter will be run in parallel, the processes are started individually every sixty seconds.
+There is also a third, optional parameter: If you add the word sandbox, a sandbox registry will be used.
 The minicubes are written to the `deepextremes-minicubes` bucket on AWS, registry entries are written to `deepextremes-minicubes/mc_registry_v3.csv`.